 - The overall body structure of black spider monkeys is well adapted for arboreal life.
 The following are the major adaptations:

-- The skull of black spider monkeys have a small and round structure, in which the eyes are positioned in the forward direction.
+- The skull of black spider monkeys has a small and round structure, in which the eyes are positioned in the forward direction.
 It allows them to correctly gauge distances when they are swinging from one tree to another.

 Thin and long arms